kleis-technology/terraform-training/tutorials/TP3/README.md

 ## Leads for further exploration

 - How would you test if your VM is working properly after provisioning?
-- Could that be automated in some way?
+- Could that be automated in some way? ([checks](https://developer.hashicorp.com/terraform/language/v1.9.x/checks))

 ## Troubleshooting

-You can look for the solution of this practical in `tutorials/solutions/TP3/`.
+You can look for the solution of this exercise in `tutorials/solutions/TP3/`.